A Name of Your Own

 If any of you want to register a name separately (then you just point it to the host/platform of your choice – very easy to do and I can help) you can use any “Domain Name Registrar.”
 Here are a few:

-All 3 are pretty good.
-There are many other choices that are pretty good too.
+All 3 are good.
+There are many other choices that are also good.

 Domain Name Hacks